KevinVChin/Google-Data-Analytics-Professional-Certificate/README.md

 **Click [here](https://kevinvchin.github.io/Google-Data-Analytics-Professional-Certificate/Cyclistic/index.html) to view the capstone project, which includes detailed explantion for each step.**

-Or copy the URL below then paste it in a browser:
+Or copy the URL below then paste it into a browser:
 [https://kevinvchin.github.io/Google-Data-Analytics-Professional-Certificate/Cyclistic/index.html](https://kevinvchin.github.io/Google-Data-Analytics-Professional-Certificate/Cyclistic/index.html)

 This repository contains the capstone project for the [Google Data Analytics Professional Certificate](https://github.com/KevinVChin/Google-Data-Analytics-Professional-Certificate/blob/main/Cyclistic.rmd) program.